NeuroAndTochka/neuro_and_tochka_orion_case/services/ai_orchestrator/README.md

 # AI Orchestrator Skeleton

 Implements the coordinator described in `docs/ai_orchestrator_spec.md`.
-The FastAPI service exposes `/internal/orchestrator/respond` to receive user queries, call Retrieval Service, forward context to LLM Service, pass outputs through Safety Service, and return a final structured answer.
+The FastAPI service exposes `/internal/orchestrator/respond` to receive user queries, call Retrieval Service for section summaries, orchestrate tool-calling with MCP proxy using progressive window expansion, and return a structured answer with provenance.

 ## Quick start